 Safety of the user, not profit for the platform

-Christmas is a high-pressure moment in the calendar, however, it’s also a time where good experiences will be more impactful, and negative ones will have greater consequences.
-Whilst individuals should naturally take more additional care online and remain vigilant, we should also expect platforms – whether shopping, dating, or gaming, to protect users from potential harm, even more so at times of peak traffic.
+Christmas is a high-pressure moment on the calendar.
+However, it’s also a time when good experiences will be more impactful, and negative ones will have greater consequences.
+Whilst individuals should naturally take more additional care online and remain vigilant.
+We should also expect platforms – whether shopping, dating, or gaming, to protect users from potential harm, even more so at peak traffic.

 It’s the most fraudulent time of the year

 As passions run, it’s not surprising that bad actors take the opportunity to engage in scams and fraud during the festive period.
 Last year, we decided to prove it.
-Our moderators investigated nearly three thousand listings of popular items on six popular UK online marketplaces, in order to understand whether marketplaces have content moderation pinned down, or, whether a fraudulent activity was still slipping through the net.
-The findings revealed that 15% of items reviewed showed signs of being fraudulent or dangerous.
+Our moderators investigated nearly three thousand listings of popular items on six popular UK online marketplaces to understand whether marketplaces have content moderation pinned down or whether the fraudulent activity was still slipping through the net.
+The findings revealed that 15% of the items reviewed showed signs of being fraudulent or dangerous.

-This year, the risk is set to be higher than ever: a survey from an independent UK parcel carrier Yodel suggests that almost a third of people plan to do the entirety of their festive shopping online this year, more than a fourfold increase from last Christmas.
+This year, the risk is higher than ever: a survey from an independent UK parcel carrier Yodel suggests that almost a third of people plan to do the entirety of their festive shopping online this year, more than a fourfold increase from last Christmas.